 Soaking Chia Seeds Overnight

-You do not necessarily have to soak chia seeds overnight, but doing so does help to maximize the benefits.
+You do not necessarily have to soak chia seeds overnight in order to eat them, but doing so does help to maximize the benefits.

 Chia seeds’ hydrophilic properties, which is the ability to soak water, is what makes the seeds so valuable to your body, so it really is worth it to leave the seeds to soak overnight.